Stephen and Michael McConville banned for doping at Cheltenham Festival

 "This is no excuse for what happened at Cheltenham," they added in a statement.

-Cobalt is banned in racing as it is said to have a similar effect on horses to performance-enhancing EPO in humans.
+Elevated levels of Cobalt are banned in racing as it is said to have a similar effect on horses to performance-enhancing EPO in humans.

 Michael was originally banned for five years and Stephen for four, but the bans were reduced to three years after mitigation was taken into consideration by the disciplinary panel.